Montgomery Creek Restoration

 Why are you re-building/ moving a pedestrian bridge so far over that now it won't line up to the EXISITING pathway across the road on Shelley?
 Bad enough you took the trees, I think with the proper consultation some of them could have been saved.
 If your going to ruin one end of the park why didn't you finishing removing the scrub bush from the bridge to the far end near Connaught?

-macduff asked almost 2 years ago
+macduff asked over 2 years ago

 Thank you for your questions.
 We chose the new bridge location because this location offered the soil conditions necessary to provide a stable bank for the bridge.
 We wanted the distance of routes over the bridge to be as similar as possible to the distance pedestrians have been used to.